KevinOConnor/can2040/docs/API.md

 between 16 and 47.

-The `gpio_tx` parameter specifies the gpio number that is routed to the "CAN TX" pin of the CAN bus transceiver.
+The `gpio_tx` parameter specifies the gpio number that is routed to the "CAN TX" pin of the CAN bus transceiver (or to `-1` to disable transmissions).
 On rp2040 chips it should be between 0 and 29 (for GPIO0 to GPIO29).
 On the rp2350 chips it may be between 0 and 31 (for GPIO0 to GPIO31), or alternatively between 16 and 47 (for GPIO16 to GPIO47) if both `gpio_rx` and `gpio_tx` are between 16 and 47.

+If `gpio_tx` is set to a `-1` then can2040 will run in a "silent mode".
+That is, it will not transmit or acknowledge messages, but it can still report messages successfully sent, received, and acknowledged by other nodes on the bus.
+If this facility is used, it is the caller's responsibility to ensure the canbus transceiver hardware is in a recessive transmit state (ie, the actual "gpio_tx" wire going to the canbus transceiver should be set to a "high" state).

 After calling this function, activity on the CAN bus may result in the user specified `can2040_rx_cb` callback being invoked.